Corvette History

 Fourth Generation (C4: 1984–1996)

-The fourth generation Corvette was the first complete redesign of the Corvette since 1963.
-Production was to begin for the 1983 model year but quality issues and part delays resulted in only 43 prototypes for the 1983 model year being produced that were never sold.
-All of the 1983 prototypes were destroyed or serialized to 1984 except one with a white exterior, medium blue interior, L83 350 ci, 205 bhp V8, and 4-speed automatic transmission.
-After extensive testing and modifications were completed, it was initially retired as a display sitting in an external wall over the Bowling Green Assembly Plant’s employee entrance.
-Later this only surviving 1983 prototype was removed, restored and is now on public display at the National Corvette Museum in Bowling Green, Kentucky.
-It is still owned by GM.
-On February 12, 2014, it was nearly lost to a sinkhole which opened up under the museum.
-Eight other Corvettes were severely damaged.
+All of the 1983 prototypes were either destroyed or serialized to the 1984 model year, except for one.
+The remaining prototype featured a white exterior, a medium blue interior, an L83 350 cubic-inch, 205-horsepower V8 engine, and a 4-speed automatic transmission.
+After extensive testing and modifications, this prototype was initially retired and displayed on an external wall above the employee entrance of the Bowling Green Assembly Plant.
+It is the only surviving 1983 prototype and has since been removed, restored, and is now on public display at the National Corvette Museum in Bowling Green, Kentucky, where General Motors still owns it.
+On February 12, 2014, this valuable vehicle was nearly lost in a sinkhole that opened up beneath the museum, which also severely damaged eight other Corvettes.

 Fifth Generation (C5: 1997–2004)